jonof/jfbuild/README.md

 1. [Install Xcode from the Mac App Store](https://itunes.apple.com/au/app/xcode/id497799835?mt=12).
 2. Open _game.xcodeproj_ from within the JFBuild source code's _xcode_ folder.
-3. From the Product menu choose Run.
+3. Select the 'game' target and then from the Product menu choose Run.

 The project will automatically download the SDL2 framework to _xcode/frameworks_ upon first build.
 If there are problems with this process, you can manually